meteor/guide/content/structure.md

 <h3 id="intro-to-import-export">Introduction to using `import` and `export`</h3>

-Meteor allows you to `import` not only JavaScript in your application, but also CSS and HTML:
+Meteor allows you to `import` not only JavaScript in your application, but also CSS and HTML to control load order:

 ```js
 import '../../api/lists/methods.js';  // import from relative path